armandojaleo/CosmoEmbedings/ROADMAP.md

-# 🗺️ Roadmap – CosmicEmbeddings
+# 🗺️ Roadmap – CosmoEmbeddings

-This roadmap outlines the short-, mid-, and long-term milestones for the CosmicEmbeddings project, which aims to create a decentralized semantic network where different AGIs using various LLMs can securely share and validate embeddings.
+This roadmap outlines the short-, mid-, and long-term milestones for the CosmoEmbeddings project, which aims to create a decentralized semantic network where different AGIs using various LLMs can securely share and validate embeddings.

 ---